mcmanuliam/TunedIn/README.md

 # ECHO

 ## What is Echo?
 Echo is a unique platform that redefines how you document and share your travel experiences.
-It offers a thoughtful and reflective approach, allowing you to say, "I've been there too," while leaving your mark on the world.
+It offers a different approach to social media akin to messages from dark souls, allowing you to say, "I've been there too" while leaving your mark on the world.

 #### Core Concepts
-Echo emphasizes intention over instant gratification.
-Instead of immediate posting, Echo introduces a 24-hour delay before your location-based posts—Echos—are shared.
-This delay not only adds anticipation but also enhances security and encourages users to carefully choose and reflect on their moments.
+Echo emphasizes the idea of leaving your mark.
+Instead of immediate posting, Echo introduces a 24-hour delay before your location-based posts are shared.
+This delay not only adds anticipation but also enhances security.

 ### Key Features
-**Post an Echo**: Capture the essence of your current location, from breathtaking views to hidden gems, and link a song to enhance the moment.
+**Post an Echo**: Capture the essence of your current location, from breathtaking views to hidden gems and recommendations, and link a song to enhance the moment.

-**Delayed Sharing**: After posting, your Echo becomes visible 24 hours later, embodying the idea of an "echo" and ensuring thoughtful sharing.
+**Delayed Sharing**: After posting, your Echo becomes visible 24 hours later, embodying the idea of an "echo" and ensuring security in sharing.

-**Echo Feed**: Explore Echos from around the world or filter by your followers and locations, each accompanied by the story and music behind the moment.
+**Echo Feed**: Explore Echos from around the world or filter by your followers and locations, each echo accompanied by the story and music behind the moment.

 **Echo Map**: An interactive map where you can discover where Echos are being posted globally, creating a visual journey of shared experiences.

-#### Why Echo?
-Echo is for travelers and adventurers who seek to go beyond mere snapshots.
-It's about capturing the true essence of your journeys, reflecting on them, and connecting with others in a meaningful way.

 ## What's in the Stack?
 With Echo, the stack is designed with an emphasis on cross-platform compatibility, maintainability, and adaptability.
 This will allows us to deliver a seamless and consistent user experience across different devices while keeping our codebase clean and efficient.
 Below are the key technologies we will use: